jamescurran/jamescurran.github.io/_posts/2004-04-17-estafest-2004-day-2-morning.md

 In the next session, I attended a workshop on taking a show on the road, by Joe Musumeci, the other adjudicator.
 This was also fun, although it had even less relevance to me --- everyone else enjoyed it because they had to pack up at least one show to bring it here to the festival.

 After lunch came the first play of the day, *Fin and Euba*, presented by the Silver Spring Stage of Maryland.
 The author is a member of the troupe & played Fin.
 The action takes place on a front porch in the Florida panhandle, and largely concerned two friends desires to leave that place conflicting with their reluctance to leave the safety of it.
-If was the shortest play I'd seen at a festival, running only 27 minutes (they're allowed to take up to an hour).
+It was the shortest play I'd seen at a festival, running only 27 minutes (they're allowed to take up to an hour).

-After some debate, it was agreed to split the difference and start a half hour earlier.